How to nominate

 Nominations are to include one set of the following:

-- Nomination statement (max 500 words) giving details of the relevant contributions the nominee has made to innovative work, the results of which have been significant in his/her influence and recognition both nationally and internationally, or which have led to significant commercial success;
+- Nomination statement (max 1000 words) giving details of the relevant contributions the nominee (individual or team) has made to the innovative work, the impact of the work, recognition either nationally or more widely, and evidence of successful uptake or application;

 - Two references (to be arranged by the nominator), from outside the nominee/team’s institution.